 Apart from lack of overwhelming crowds, I personally prefer the morning time because it has the best light to offer, hues of gold and blue, with the fog and the mist working as natural light diffusers.
 It is not possible to get perfect lighting all the time and one has to make do with what nature offers.
 The fog and the mist give the photographs a dreamy look and the photographs themselves emit a quiet meditative aura.
 A look that I feel gives a very serene feeling to the viewer.

 4. Using Long Exposures

 I used long exposures using an ND filter to photograph Venice in the areas which were a bit crowded.
 Long exposures helped me to blur out the people in the photographs, and make the city look clean and smooth.
 I had to use a ND filter to reduce the light entering the lens for the same.
 The above photograph is an example of using long exposure to capture the essence of Venice – the continuous flow of tourists yet the unmissable charm of the city is visible.

 5. Do Your Homework Well

 My efforts in trying to eliminate the crowds in my photographs also reflect my desire to capture Venice without annoying tourists like me.
 The beauty of the city is fast crumbling under the pressure of the large crowds and the ever rising waters.
-The plight of the locals motivated me to become a responsible tourist, an effort that every tourist should and can make.
+The plight of the locals motivated me to travel during the off-season, an effort that every tourist should and can make.